Thai Chicken Wrap Recipe

 Road trip!!!
-These two words instantly puts a grin on my face, and elicits all sorts of exclamation points.
-Ever since I was a little girl, I loved hitting the road with my family, exploring the beauty of the country, sometimes with extended family in tow.
+These two words instantly put a grin on my face and elicit all sorts of exclamation points.
+Because ever since I was a little girl, I loved hitting the road with my family and exploring the beauty of the country – sometimes with extended family in tow.
 The best memories of my childhood summers are from these trips, with cousins, and of course, lots of food.

 My sister’s big day is finally here.
-This weekend, I will be surrounded by my extended family once again, and I will be packing up for my own family road trip.
+This weekend, I will be surrounded by my extended family once again, and I will be packing up for my own family’s road trip.
 The car will be full of bridesmaid dresses and suits, wedding favors and bathing suits, and of course, plenty to eat.
 My goodness, even if I’m just running across town for errands, I have snacks in my bag.
-You can be sure that I’ll be packing some goodies for the eight hour drive to San Diego!
+So you can be sure that I’ll be packing lots of goodies for the eight hour drive to San Diego!

-When we hit the road, we are always looking for excuses to make pit stops at farm stands and find the season’s best along the way.
+When we hit the road, we are always looking for excuses to make pit stops at farm stands and find the season’s fresh best along the way.
 But in the cooler, I have an arsenal of fresh snacks to keep the rumbling tummies at bay.
 I’m all about the nibbles, and ideally, foods that do not generate a lot of mess.
-There’s nothing worse than pulling into a hotel to have the valet open the doors to a messy car with crumbs everywhere.
+There’s nothing worse than pulling into a hotel and have the unsuspecting valet open the doors to a messy car sprinkled everywhere with crumbs.
 Of course, the crumbs will happen, but if I can reduce them in any way possible, I try my best.

-So, as I pack up tonight, I’ll be slicing crunchy carrot sticks and celery and packaging sturdy fruits such as grapes, bananas, and cherries.
-I will pack hard boiled eggs, nuts and dried fruit for extra protein and energy, and granola bars are always welcome.
+So, as I pack up tonight, I’ll be slicing crunchy carrot sticks and celery, and packaging sturdy fruits such as grapes, bananas, and cherries.
+I will pack hard boiled eggs, nuts, and dried fruit for extra protein and energy, and granola bars are always welcome.
 Cheese sticks are always a hit, along with rolled deli ham and pretzel sticks.
-And rather than sandwiches, I like to pack wraps – they are less crumbly, easier for little hands to hold, and I can fill it with all kinds of yummy things.
-For this trip, I made Thai Chicken Salad Sandwich Wraps.
+And rather than sandwiches, I like to pack wraps – they are less crumbly, easier for little hands to hold, and I can fill them with all kinds of yummy things.
+For this trip, I used my Thai chicken wrap recipe.

 Disclosure: Compensation was provided by GE via Glam Media.
 The opinions expressed herein are those of the author and are not indicative of the opinions or positions of GE.